nf-core/cageseq/README.md

 This pipeline is currenlty under development.
 The workflow is not yet finished.

-**nf-core/cageseq** is a pipeline built for the analysis of CAGE-sequencing data.
+**nf-core/cageseq** is a pipeline built for the analysis of [CAGE-sequencing](https://www.ncbi.nlm.nih.gov/pubmed/22362160) data.

 Analysis steps consist of adapter and artefact trimming ([cuatadapt](https://cutadapt.readthedocs.io/en/stable/guide.html)), alignment to a reference ([STAR](https://github.com/alexdobin/STAR)) and CAGE tag counting.
 Additionally, several quality control steps ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [MultiQC](https://multiqc.info/)) are included to allow for easy verification of results after a run.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.

+Currently, this pipeline only supports CAGE-seq data generated with the old protocol as desribed in [CAGE-seq](https://www.ncbi.nlm.nih.gov/pubmed/22362160).
+The recently developed new CAGE-seq protocol will however be implemented in future releases.

 ## Documentation